ccorbi/BlogNotebooks/README.md

 # PlayGround

-Basically my own Are 51.
+Basically my own Area51.
 Here I post my first attempts with new methods and datasets.
-Some these experiments are embarrassing incomplete, baby steps, but overa all a valuable learning experience.
+Some of these experiments are embarrassing incomplete, baby steps, but an overall valuable learning experience.

 ## On Progress